gallettilance/ATS-blockchain/README.md

 ## About

-Although this is currently just a toy blockchain, a number of fundamental functionalities - a refinement of which is underway - are currently supported.
+A number of fundamental blockchain functionalities - a refinement of which is underway - are currently supported.
 These include:

 - mining a block
 - appending a block to the blockchain